Which is superior, Windows or Linux?

 Linux has a large software library with a variety of programs for different uses.
 The majority of Linux software is open-source and free to use, giving consumers access to affordable solutions.

 The strong security mechanisms included in Linux are well-known.
-It is said to be very safe against cyber attacks because to its robust user-based authorization mechanism and frequent security upgrades.
+It is said to be very safe against cyber attacks because of its robust user-based authorization mechanism and frequent security upgrades.

 Disadvantages of Linux